usethesource/rascal-website/docs/Rascalopedia/Prettyprinter/index.md

 Pretty printers differ in the inputs they accept:

 *  The source text itself.
-*  A [Parse tree](../../Rascalopedia/ParseTree) that corresponds to the source text.
+*  A [parse tree](../../Rascalopedia/ParseTree) that corresponds to the source text.
 This variant is also called _unparser_.
 *  An [Abstract Syntax Tree](../../Rascalopedia/AbstractSyntaxTree) that corresponds to the source text.